YuichiNukiyama/vscode-preview-server/README.md

 * `previewServer.proxy`: Set proxy.
 This is usefull when execute web app on another web server.
 Default setting is *""*.
 * `previewServer.sync`: Controls whether synchronized or not.
 Default setting is *true*.
 * `previewServer.ui`: Port number of UI Page.
 Default setting is *3001*.
 * `startupProject`: Name of startup project.
 This setting is meaningful only when in the workspace.
-This value the name of the folder.
+This value is the name of the folder.
 When using this workspace and omitting this value, the first folder becomes the startup project Default setting is null.

 ### Simple example